durgamahesh16/artemisia/docs/components/teradata.md

  * export:
     * sql: SQL query whose result-set will be exported.
     * quotechar: quotechar to use if quoting is enabled.
-    * session: number of sessions to use. this is applicable only for fastexport mode
-    * mode: export mode to be used
+    * mode: modes of export. supported modes are
         * default
-        * fastexport
+        * bulk
     * header: boolean literal to enable/disable header
     * sqlfile: used in place of sql key to pass the file containing the SQL
     * escapechar: escape character use for instance to escape delimiter values in field